jordansissel/fpm/README.md

 guidelines - I have interest in my group's own style culture and have a very strong interest in getting work done.

+(This is not to say that you can't create packages with FPM that obey Debian or RedHat policies, you can and should if that is what you desire)

 The goal of FPM is to be able to easily build platform-native packages.

 * Creating packages easily (deb, rpm, etc)